Disruption-Consulting/autoMigrate/README.md

 - uses features only included in the basic Enterprise Edition software license
 - reduces application downtime to a minimum
 - source database versions 10.1, 10.2, 11.2, 12.1, 12.2, 18.3 (NON-CDB)
-- target database versions 19.3 through 19.8 (CDB)
+- target database versions 19.3 through 19.9 (CDB)

 Oracle's Multitenant architecture improves use of resources by consolidating multiple application databases (PDB) within a single Container Database (CDB).
-A single SGA and set of background processes for the CDB are shared by up to 252 PDBs, which can have a transformative effect on an organization's I.T. spend whilst greatly improving its business responsiveness.
+The literature refers to the pre-Multitenant database as a NON-CDB, in which a set of application tablespaces is typically managed through a single dedicated instance and related background processes.
+By contrast, a CDB can "contain" up to 252 independent sets of application tablespaces (PDBs) which it manages through a single instance and set of background processes.
+In this way, migrating to Multitenant can potentially transform an I.T. organisation's costs and greatly improve its efficiency.
+The Mulitenant option is zero-cost up to 3 PDBs per version 19 CDB (otherwise the cost is 3850 USD / year / Processor).

 # OVERVIEW

-Migrating or even upgrading Oracle database can incur significant cost and disruption, which is why many organizations avoid it for as long as possible.
+Upgrading to a new Oracle database version can incur significant cost and disruption, which is why many organizations avoid it for as long as possible.
 However, at the time of writing (2020) there are several factors that make it increasingly incumbent on Oracle customers to migrate now:

 - version 19 offers Premier and Extended support until April 2024 and April 2027 respectively
 - all earlier version databases are fast reaching end-of-life incurring significant extra support costs